jokob-sk/NetAlertX/docs/SUBNETS.md

 You need to specify the network interface and the network mask.
 You can also configure multiple subnets and specify VLANs (see VLAN exceptions below).

 `ARPSCAN` can scan multiple networks if the network allows it.
 To scan networks directly, the subnets must be accessible from the network where NetAlertX is running.
+This means NetAlertX needs to have access to the interface attached to that subnet.
 You can verify this by running the following command in the container:

 `sudo arp-scan --interface=eth0 192.168.1.0/24`